trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 [^29]: File memo Katharina Heinroth, 19.03.1946, AZGB O 0/1/75.
 Direct quotes have been translated into English for clarity’s sake.

 [^30]: When guinea pig breeding was being reestablished, the zoo was “often forced to use guinea pigs as feed due to food scarcity”.
 K. Heinroth to J. Roscher, 23.02.1947, AZGB O 1/2/42.
-On the threat of evacuation cf. also K. Heinroth to K. Lorenz, 12.10.1948, AZGB N/4/12; K. Heinroth to E. Mohr, 28.02.1946, in: AZGB N 4/12.
+On the threat of evacuation, cf. also K. Heinroth to K. Lorenz, 12.10.1948, AZGB N/4/12; K. Heinroth to E. Mohr, 28.02.1946, in: AZGB N 4/12.

 [^31]: Between May and August 1945, the number of animals increased from 194 to 240, mainly due to the intake of animals from the Brumbach Circus.